Lolita Chakrabarti: Invisible Cities (2019)

-Life of Pi
+Life of Pi (2019)

 Chakrabarti's adaptation of Life of Pi, based on Yann Martel's 2001 novel, premiered at the Crucible Theatre, Sheffield in June 2019.
 Following critical acclaim, the production transferred to the Wyndham's Theatre, West End in November 2021.
-Chakrabarti was awarded the Olivier Award for Best New Play for her work, and numerous other accolades including a WhatsOnStage Award, UK Theatre Award and CAMEO Award.
+Life of Pi was nominated for 9 Olivier Award, winning 5 of them.
+Chakrabarti was awarded the Olivier Award for Best New Play for her work, and numerous other accolades, including a WhatsOnStage Award, UK Theatre Award and CAMEO Award.